ml6team/fondant/docs/runners/kfp.md

 to [get you started](https://fondant.readthedocs.io/en/latest/infrastructure) with setting up the required infrastructure.

-### Installing the Vertex runner
+### Installing the Kubeflow runner

-Make sure to install Fondant with the Vertex runner extra.
+Make sure to install Fondant with the Kubeflow runner extra.

 ```bash
 pip install fondant[kfp]